orb3gozo/telegram-bot-cookiecutter-template/{{cookiecutter.project_slug}}/README.md

 $ source ./.tox/{{cookiecutter.project_slug}}/bin/activate
 ```

-Then, you can run `make help` to learn more about the different tasks you can perform on this project using [make](https://www.gnu.org/software/make/).
+Then, you can run `make help` to learn more about the different tasks you can perform on the project using [make](https://www.gnu.org/software/make/).

-In order to run the bot, follow these steps:
+But back to what we are interested in, to run the bot, you must follow the following steps:

-1. Create a bot using father bot.
+1. Create a bot using father bot and getting its apikey.
 [Here](https://core.telegram.org/bots#how-do-i-create-a-bot) you will find more information.
 1. Add the Telegram bot API key to your `.bashrc` / `.zshrc` ...
     ```bash
     export BOT_APIKEY='your-API-key-here'